Amagcodes/Rubik-s-Cube/README.md

 # Rubik-s-Cube
-This website will give help you gain a better understanding of the Rubik's cube.
+Basic information about the history of the rubik's cube